zowe/docs-site/docs/user-guide/install-zowe-smpe.md

   * @zfs_path@ matches the variable that you specified in the previous step.
   * If the 'oshell' command gets a RC=256 and message "pax: checksum error on tape (got ee2e, expected 0), then the archive file was not uploaded to the host in binary format.
   * GIMUNZIP allocates data sets to match the definitions of the original data sets.
-You may encounter errors if your SMS ACS routines alter the attributes used by GIMUNZIP.
+You might encounter errors if your SMS ACS routines alter the attributes used by GIMUNZIP.
 If this occurs, specify a non-SMS managed volume for the GINUMZIP allocation of the data sets.
 For example:
-   _storclas-"storage_class" volume="data_set_volume"_
-   _newname-"..."/>_
+	   ```
+     storclas-"storage_class" volume="data_set_volume"
+     newname-"..."/>
+	   ```
   * Normally, your Automatic Class Selection (ACS) routines decide which volumes to use.
 Depending on your ACS configuration, and whether your system has constraints on disk space, units, or volumes, some supplied SMP/E jobs might fail due to volume allocation errors.
+See [GIMUNZIP](#gimunzip) for more details.

   ```
   //EXTRACT  JOB <job parameters>